mahmoudhmoud/alx-low_level_programming/README.md

-is for learing C language
+that is for learing C language